metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ![Network Design](isolated-kubernetes.drawio.svg)

-It is required to attach a additional network to the kubernetes cluster in order to be able to pull container images for the application workloads from private registries.
+Users are advised to attach an additional network to the kubernetes cluster in order to be able to pull container images for the application workloads from private registries.

 ### Strictly required Container Images